Classifying spaces and the Lascar group: Introduction

 Definition \ref{def:lascar-start} positions the Lascar group in the context of pure category theory, but in a way which suffers a number of deficiencies.
-In particular, the group $\Gal_L(\calC,\calC_0,U)$ depends not only on a category $\calC$, but also on the auxiliary data of $\calC_0 \subseteq \calC$ and $U \in \calC$.
+In particular, the group $\Gal_L(\calC,\calC_0,U)$ depends not only on the category $\calC$, but also on the auxiliary data of $\calC_0 \subseteq \calC$ and $U \in \calC$.
 Yet in the case of interest, the dependence of $\Gal_L(T)$ on these choices is trivial.
-It would be preferable to have a description where this independence is manifest.
+One would prefer a description making this independence manifest.

 \paragraph{A new perspective.} To shed some light on this phenomenon, let us follow a chain of loose analogies.
 An analogy between the Lascar group $\Gal_L(T)$ and the absolute Galois group of a field $k$ would liken the choice of $\bbU$ to the choice of an algebraic closure $\bar k$ of $k$ and an embedding $k \to \bar k$.
-Following another well-known analogy between Galois groups and fundamental groups, this in turn is analogous to the choice of a universal cover $\tilde X$ of a connected space $X$ and a covering map $\tilde X \to X$, or equivalently to a choice of basepoint of $X$.
+Following another well-known analogy between Galois groups and fundamental groups, this in turn is analogous to the choice of a universal cover $\tilde X$ of a connected space $X$ and a covering map $\tilde X \to X$, or equivalently to a choice of base-point of $X$.

 In this paper, we make the ``composite" of these two analogies, relating $\Gal_L(T)$ to the fundamental group of a space, entirely precise.
-We show that for every first-order theory $T$, there is a space canonically associated to $T$, which we denote $|\Mod(T)|$, such that $\pi_1(|\Mod(T)|) = \Gal_L(T)$.
-If $T$ is complete, then $|\Mod(T)|$ is connected, and the basepoint-independence of $\pi_1(|\Mod(T)|)$ formally implies the independence of $\Gal_L(T)$ from the choice of a saturated model $\bbU$.
+We show (Theorem \ref{thm:mainthm}) that for every first-order theory $T$, there is a space canonically associated to $T$, which we denote $|\Mod(T)|$,\footnote{ See Section \ref{sec:set-con} about set theoretical conventions.} such that $\pi_1(|\Mod(T)|) \cong \Gal_L(T)$.
+Here $\pi_1(X)$ denotes the fundamental group of a topological space $X$.
+If $T$ is complete, then $|\Mod(T)|$ is connected, and the base-point-independence of $\pi_1(|\Mod(T)|)$ formally implies the independence of $\Gal_L(T)$ from the choice of a saturated model $\bbU$ (Corollary \ref{cor:lascar-bounded}).
 Moreover, the space $|\Mod(T)|$ is constructed in an entirely standard way.
-Namely, $|\Mod(T)|$ is the classifying space of the category $\Mod(T)$ of models of $T$ and elementary embeddings.
-This is a large category, but we deduce from standard category-theoretic considerations that the classifying space is homotopy equivalent to a small subspace.
+Namely, $|\Mod(T)|$ is defined to be the classifying space (Definition \ref{def:classifying-space}) of the category $\Mod(T)$ of models of $T$ and elementary embeddings.
+This is a large category, but we deduce from standard category-theoretic considerations that the classifying space is homotopy equivalent to a small subspace (Proposition \ref{prop:smallequiv}).